Marine turtle biology, research and conservation

 Resorts on Heron Island and Lady Elliot Island and the Heron Island Research Station allow visitors to stay overnight and go turtle watching.

 Camping by permit is allowed on Lady Musgrave, Tryon, Masthead and North West Islands.
 Wreck and Hoskyn Islands are closed to the public.

 Near Bundaberg on Queensland's central coast, Mon Repos supports the largest concentration of nesting sea turtles on the east Australian mainland.
 Nesting turtles at Mon Repos include the loggerhead, flatback, and green.
-At the peak of a prime nesting season, 20 or more turtles a night (mostly loggerheads) come ashore to nest on this 1.5km long sandy beach.
+At the peak of the nesting season, more than ten (mostly loggerheads) come ashore to nest on this 1.6km long sandy beach.

 Experienced staff and facilities for turtle watching including an information centre will ensure you get the most from your encounter with a sea turtle at Mon Repos.

 Access to the nesting beach at Mon Repos is controlled.
 This ensures the turtles aren't disturbed.